working-in-laboratory-picture-id506712124-min

 • American Board of Medicolegal Death Investigators (ABMDI)

 For example, the American Board of Criminalistics (ABC) offers the Forensic Science Assessment Test (FSAT).
-This general knowledge exam comprises 200 multiple-choice questions which must be completed in three hours.
-The FSAT is recognized by academic and professional laboratories, and students can take this exam to demonstrate their scientific knowledge to prospective employers or academic departments.
+This general knowledge exam comprises 200 multiple-choice questions that must be completed in three hours.
+Academic and professional laboratories recognize the FSAT, and students can take it to demonstrate their scientific knowledge to prospective employers or academic departments.

 Writer